Martini Mapper: An Automated Fragment-Based Framework for Developing Coarse-Grained Models within the Martini 3 Framework: Algorithmic Framework for Automated Coarse-Grained Mapping

 \item \textbf{Construction of adjacency and property matrices:} From the tokenized representation, two primary data structures are built.
-The \emph{property matrix} encodes atom-level attributes such as element type, aromaticity, ring membership, and whether the atom lies at a fragment boundary (edge status).
+The \emph{property matrix} encodes atom-level attributes such as element type, aromaticity, ring membership, whether the atom lies at a fragment boundary (edge status), and hydrogen counts, which is used to distinguish fragments that share the same SMILES, e.g., separating primary, secondary, and tertiary amide/amine environments, local bonding environment such as whether an oxygen is in an ether (no hydrogen attached) or a hydroxyl (OH).
 The \emph{connectivity matrix} encodes bond topology, with single bonds represented as 1.0, bonds in aromatic rings as 1.5, and double bonds as 2.0.
 For methyl 3-furancarboxylate, the five carbons are flagged as aromatic in a pentane ring, while the non-ring linear chain is identified as a terminal substituent (see Table~\ref{tab:property_connectivity}). \item \textbf{General mapping array generation:} The adjacency and property information are combined into a general mapping array, a hierarchical grouping of atoms into structural sections such as aromatic rings, non-aromatic rings, and non-ring fragments, encoded as ``2", ``1", and ``0" in ``Ring Status", accordingly.
 Each entry includes atom indices, element types, connectivity context, and whether the atom is at the edge of a fragment.
 For methyl 3-furancarboxylate, the four carbons and one oxygen are flagged as aromatic in a five-membered ring, while the non-ring linear chain is identified as a terminal substituent (see Table~\ref{tab:property_connectivity}).
 The resulting mapping array partitions the molecule into two chemically distinct fragments: the five-membered aromatic ring (atoms 0–3, 8) and the non-ring substituent (atoms 4–7).
 After defining these fragment boundaries, the framework specifies how atoms across fragments are connected, such as the single bond between atom 3 of the ring and atom 4 of the substituent, and atoms within a section are connected using inner connections, such as the connections between the atoms inside the ring, preserving complete molecular connectivity.
 For outer connections (connecting to other groups/sections), the bond entry is broken down into three parts: the index of the group in which the foreign atom resides (Outer Group), the index of the atom within that section (Outer Atom), and the bond order between the atoms (Outer Bond).
 For inner connections, only the bonded atom’s index within the section (Inner Atom) and the bond order (Inner Bond) are needed.
 This structure cleanly encodes both local and cross-section connections, as shown in Table~\ref{mapping_array}.

 \end{enumerate}

 In our framework, the tokenization process is entirely automated, enabling consistent treatment of molecules of varying architectures from polycyclic scaffolds to functionalized aromatic systems.